Umuzi-org/ACN-syllabus/content/projects/first-personal-website/website-python-and-java/_index.md

 - html
 - css
 - responsive web design
-title: Build your first personal website
+title: Python and Java - Build your first personal website
 ---

 For the learnership you will create a website with your CV and a portfolio of your work.
 Create the website and host it on Github.
 You will be expected to keep your portfolio up to date throughout the learnership.